-Once the Metro Council approves the recreation facilities plan, there are a number of steps that will need to be taken prior to on-the-ground implementation.
+There are a number of steps that will need to be taken prior to on-the-ground implementation.

-Step One: Prepare and Secure Triangle Site Lease Agreement with the Port of Portland, summer of 1999.
-Collaboration with Port officials throughout this project indicate that a lease agreement is required and amenable to the Port, but details must be worked out before Metro commits further resources to project implementation.
+Step One: Secure Triangle Site from the Port of Portland.
+Collaboration with Port officials throughout this project indicate that a lease or sale agreement is required and amenable to the Port, but details must be worked out before Metro commits further resources to project implementation.